 MRIs help doctors diagnose a range of conditions and abnormalities.
 For example, the machines can detect damage in soft tissues like organs, cartilage, and muscles that can’t be seen in X-rays.
-As powerful and insightful as MRIs are, they’re not the right option If your physician opts for an MRI, here’s the first thing you should know: this procedure is not invasive.
+If your physician opts for an MRI, here’s the first thing you should know: this procedure is not invasive.

 These donut-shaped machines take pictures of certain parts of your body while you lie very still.
 When you enter the room, you’ll lie down on a movable bed that slides into the machine for the right positioning.
 We may give you a gown to wear and the scans can take anywhere from 15 minutes to an hour.
 The machines can be pretty noisy, so we will provide you with earplugs or headphones to make you more comfortable.